alvarolm/named/README.md

 it depends on your needs.

 Use the runtime solution if:
+- you are willing to fundamentally change how the existing structs retrive and set values
-- understand the limitations of the Field struct.
+- understand the limitations of the Field struct
-- want to avoid the hassle of an extra build step.
+- want to avoid the hassle of an extra build step
 - dont mind the extra overhead (grows with number of fields)

 Use the post processing solution if: